 When I reflect on my recent visit to Haiti, I cannot help but remember what a local man said to me, “In Haiti, there’s a mindset of poverty.
 You don’t see the hope.”
 But through my trip, I learned that your generous investments are not only helping to cultivate the sustainability that change roots itself in and grows from, but also nurturing change by giving sustenance to Haiti’s youth through hope.

 To understand the importance of the mindset of hope, it’s critical to understand why, for so long, Haiti has been plagued by poverty and despair.
-Haiti is considered the poorest country in the northern hemisphere.
+Haiti is considered the poorest country in the Western hemisphere.
 According to the World Bank, 59 per cent of the population lives in poverty and 24 per cent in extreme poverty, with rates much higher in rural areas and amongst women.

 With approximately one third of the population under the age of 14, Haiti’s endemic poverty significantly impacts its children’s ability to thrive, for example: Haiti has the highest maternal mortality rate in the Americas.
 Unfortunately, many children who survive birth still die of preventable diseases because fewer than half of all children are vaccinated.
 Furthermore, around half of children don’t go to primary school and less than one-fifth go to secondary school.

 Because of these conditions, Plan International has been working in Haiti since 1973 to help children living in poverty, as well as their families and communities.
 Our focus since the devastating earthquake in January 2010 has been on the long-term rebuilding of Haiti.
 When I visited Haiti in June, I saw how Plan’s work is helping to create the sustainability that Haiti’s children living in poverty are growing real change from.